ktorio/ktor-cli/README.md

 ## "Run" a Ktor project in the development mode

-The `dev` command executes the `run` Gradle task while continuously rebuilding the source files on changes.
+The `dev` command executes the `run` Gradle task of a project while continuously rebuilding the source files on changes.
 So, the command allows, for example, uninterrupted development of a Ktor server application (without restarting it to observe the recent changes).
 For the `dev` command to work, the project must have the Ktor Gradle plugin applied.